 In Prince Edward Island, residents as young as 16 can book a COVID-19 vaccine.

 People 16 years and older who have certain underlying medical conditions, pregnant woman and eligible members of their household can also get a vaccine.

-In New Brunswick, residents 18 and up can book appointments.
+In New Brunswick, all residents 30 and older can book vaccine appointments.